-Autodesk’s role in developing electric circuit over the years is one that cannot be over-emphasized.
-The 123D is just another of Autodesk’s offerings but its compatibility with Arduino gives it a place on this list.
-Firstly, it is important to note that 123D is a CAD application that has a dedicated feature for designing circuits.
+Autodesk’s role in developing an electric circuit over the years is one that cannot be over-emphasized.
+Tinkercad circuit is just another of Autodesk’s offerings but its compatibility with Arduino gives it a place on this list.
+Firstly, it is important to note that Tinkercad is a CAD application that has a dedicated feature for designing circuits.
 Therefore, on downloading the free app, you will be getting both a CAD application and an Arduino simulator.

 LTSpice Arduino Simulator